ladrians/mlND-Capstone/project/project.md

 ![Straight 1](./images/center_sample01.jpg)
 ![Straight 2](./images/center_sample02.jpg)

-Classes by definition are not balanced, in general when normally driving there will be more samples from `Straight` than the `Left`, `Right`; special emphasis must be done to get more data from the missing classes.
+Classes by definition are not balanced, in general when normally driving there will be more samples from `Straight` than the `Left`, `Right` cases; special emphasis must be done to get more data from the missing classes.
 In particular, our track is almost an oval so it is important to note that we needed to run the robocar in two ways to get equal number of `right` and `left` turns.

 Some examples of the type of images from the simulator (Left, Straight, Right):